11.4 Sentinel Playbook for SIEM, SOAR, and Hunting

 Key Takeaways

-- Microsoft Sentinel is the SC-900 answer when the scenario is about SIEM, SOAR, connectors, incidents, hunting, workbooks, or playbooks.
+- Microsoft Sentinel is the SC-900 answer when the scenario is about SIEM, SOAR, data connectors, incidents, hunting, workbooks, or playbooks.

 - SIEM work centers on collecting and analyzing security data; SOAR work centers on orchestrating and automating response.